The I Ching series

 The six unbroken lines stand for primal power, which is light-giving, active, strong and of the spirit.
 The hexagram is consistently strong in character, and since it is without weakness its essence is energy.

-The beginning of all things lies still in the beyond in the form of ideas that have yet to become real.
+The beginning of all things lies still beyond, in the form of ideas that have yet to become real.
 The Creative has the power to lend form to these archetypes of ideas.

 The six lines are the six different positions given in the hexagram and are represented by the dragon symbol (the electrically charged, dynamic arousing force).
 Each step attained becomes a preparation for the next.
 Time is no longer a hindrance but the means of making actual what is potential.